-The New Senior Secured Credit Facilities initially provides for aggregate borrowings of \$1.15 billion, consisting of: (i) a \$750.0 million term loan facility (the "New Term Loan Facility") and (ii) a \$400 million revolving loan facility (the "New Revolving Loan Facility is available for the issuances of letters of credit and the making of swingline loans, and any such issuance of letters of credit or making of a swingline loan will reduce the amount available under the New Revolving Loan Facility.
-At our option, at any time after the effective date of the New Senior Secured Credit Facilities, we may add one or more term loan facilities or increase the commitments under the New Revolving, among others, that no default or event of default is in existence and that we are in pro forma compliance with the financial covenants set forth below.
+The New Senior Secured Credit Facilities initially provides for aggregate borrowings of \$1.15 billion, consisting of: (i) a \$750.0 million term loan facility (the "New Term Loan Facility") and (ii) a \$400 million revolving loan facility (the "New Revolving Loan Facility").
+A portion of the New Revolving Loan Facility is available for the issuances of letters of credit and the making of swingline loans, and any such issuance of letters of credit or making of a swingline loan will reduce the amount available under the New Revolving Loan Facility.
+At our option, at any time after the effective date of the New Senior Secured Credit Facilities, we may add one or more term loan facilities or increase the commitments under the New Revolving Loan Facility in an aggregate amount of up to \$300 million so long as certain conditions are satisfied, including, among others, that no default or event of default is in existence and that we are in pro forma compliance with the financial covenants set forth below.